 About Us

-SCFF started out in 2014 as Dynamic Consulting, a firm in the Model Risk Management space in response to increasing demands for qualified MRM SME’s in a changing regulatory landscape.
+SCFF started out in 2014 as Dynamic Consulting, a firm in the Model Risk Management space in response to increasing demands for qualified MRM SME’s in a changing FSI regulatory landscape.

-We soon realized that while most organization’s risk and assurance functions were quick to spend large budget to acquire quantitative resources, they were still short of satisfying regulatory expectations.
+Soon thereafter we realized that while most organization’s risk and assurance functions were quick to spend large budget to acquire quantitative resources, they were still short of satisfying regulatory expectations.
 Hiring was hard work, expensive and time-consuming.
-SCFF moved in to fill this gap by becoming a trusted advisor and partner to organizations and industry leaders worldwide (like BCG Platinion, Protiviti Consulting, Chappuis & Halder and TCS), hoping to build a talent network and help companies land the best talent through the power of collaboration.
+SCFF moved in to fill this gap by becoming a trusted advisor and partner to organizations and industry leaders (like BCG Platinion, Protiviti Consulting, Chappuis & Halder and TCS) developing a talent network capabilities to help companies land the best talent through the power of collaboration.

 What We Do

-SCFF acts as the bridge between employers and employees, handling the tasks of identifying great quality talents, vetting candidates, and presenting the top candidates to clients.
+SCFF acts as the bridge between employers and highly qualified candidates, handling the tasks of identifying great quality talents, vetting candidates, and presenting the top candidates matching exactly to client requirements.
 We step in and make the entire process significantly easier for businesses of all sizes.
-Our recruiters engage job boards (LinkedIn, Indeed, ZipRecruiter) and social networks to secure good candidates ultimately connecting clients with highly in-demand professionals and filling open positions fast.
-We promise the best hiring experience to help companies grow.
+Our recruiters leveraged cutting edge technological tools and existing FSI relationships networks to secure good candidates ultimately connecting clients with highly in-demand professionals and filling open requirements expediently.

+As a lean and agile small business, we operate with an agile and flexible highly specialized team.
+Prospects can be assured senior staff will personally be involved every step of the way to control overhead expenditures which are passed on as direct cost saving benefits to our clients.

+Speed to market in in our DNA.
+We promise a best in breed hiring experience to let you focus on your core business needs to grow your company while we support your hiring growth..

 Our process